 If you are bilingual and able to work on the upcoming election days, please contact Terri Gabriel at 286-3962.

 NOTE: There are three different shifts to choose from

 - 6:30 a.m. until 2:00 p.m.

 - 1:30 p.m. until 9:00 p.m. or later

 - 6:30 a.m. until 9:00 p.m. or later

 The Election Commission is in need of additional bilingual (fluent English- and Spanish-speaking) poll workers.

 The experiences at the polls are highly rewarding, challenging, interesting and personally satisfying.
 Many of the City's Election Inspectors have worked in these positions for 15 to 40 years.
 We hope that you will consider contributing your time to strong elections in Milwaukee.

 CURRENT ELECTION WORKERS

-Please complete a Change of Information form whenever your information changes, e.g., name and/or address.
+Please complete a Employee Information Sheet whenever your information changes, e.g., name and/or address.